This story has been updated since it originally aired in November of 2016.

 “From top to bottom it was something myself, my woman, our friends, we came together, we put it together,” he said.
 “As far as curriculum, the event, everything.
 We wanted to make sure it was very grassroots, that it was true to what we believed, and the message wasn’t, you know, skewed or misrepresented or manipulated by a corporation that we had to stand behind.”

-Then, last week, Kaepernick chose not to vote in the presidential election.
-In fact, it turns out he’s not even registered to vote, according to an investigation by the Sacramento Bee.
+But then, Kaepernick chose not to vote in the Presidential election.
+In fact, it turns out he wasn't even registered to vote.
 That prompted a backlash from previous supporters like commentator Steven A. Smith on ESPN’s First Take.

 “He absolutely betrayed his cause,” said Smith.
 “As far as I’m concerned, Colin Kaepernick is absolutely irrelevant.
 I don’t want to see him again.
 I don’t want to hear from him again.
 I don’t want to hear a damn word about anything he has to say about our nation, the issues that we have, racial injustices, needing change, etc. etc. He comes across as a flaming hypocrite.”